declanshanaghy/dollar-game/README.md

 The Dollar Game is deployed using AWS services with OpenTofu (an open-source alternative to Terraform) for infrastructure as code, with GitHub Actions for continuous integration and deployment.

-### Infrastructure
+### Current Infrastructure

-The deployment infrastructure includes:
+The deployment infrastructure currently includes:
 - S3 bucket for website content storage
+- Static website hosting configuration
+- Public access bucket policy

+The application is currently accessible at http://dollar-game-firemandecko.s3-website-us-east-1.amazonaws.com

+### Planned Infrastructure Enhancements

+The following enhancements are planned for future implementation:
 - CloudFront distribution for content delivery with HTTPS
 - ACM certificate for secure HTTPS connections
 - Custom domain configuration (dollar-game.firemandecko.com)

+See [infrastructure-plan.md](infrastructure-plan.md) for the detailed implementation plan.

 ### GitHub Actions Workflows